Octachron/opamcheck/README.md

 This new version is still under construction.
 Its driver is an OCaml program instead of a bunch of bash and awk scripts.

+## Installation:

+   After cloning the repository, you need to

+   * install minisat and opam-file-format
+   * clone the opam-repository in sandbox
+   * clone the ocaml-beta-repository in sandbox/opam-repository/packages
+   * link the system curl to sandbox/bin/realcurl
+   * link the dune-built executable to opamcheck
+   * launch opamcheck after setting up OPCSANDBOX and PATH, e.g.
+         ./src/launch 4.03 4.06 4.09.0+beta1

+   * Current status is displayed on sandbox/status, use "tail -f sandbox/status" to display it if needed.